MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 - You must have a finance and operations sandbox (Tier-2) or higher environment.
 - For validation purposes, you can also use a [Power Platform environment provisioned with ERP based templates](/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-erp-template?tabs=PPAC)
-- You can use a Tier-1 environment, also known as a cloud-hosted environment, for validation.
+- You can use a Tier-1 environment, also known as a cloud-hosted environment, for proof of concept validations (POCs).
 Your environments must be version 10.0.36 (PU 60) cumulative update 7.0.7036.133 or later.

    > [!NOTE]
-   > With the availability of [Power Platform environment provisioned with ERP based templates](/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-erp-template?tabs=PPAC), also known as "unified environments" for validation, we plan to remove support for cloud hosted environments (CHE) for validation beginning June 1, 2024.
+   > With the availability of [Power Platform environment provisioned with ERP based templates](/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-erp-template?tabs=PPAC), also known as "unified environments", we offer limited support for cloud hosted environments (CHE) as of June 1, 2024.
 If you're using cloud hosted environments, consider moving to [Power Platform environment provisioned with ERP based templates](/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-erp-template?tabs=PPAC)

 - The finance and operations apps environment must be linked with Microsoft Power Platform.
 More information: [Link your finance and operations environment with Microsoft Power Platform](#link-your-finance-and-operations-environment-with-microsoft-power-platform)
 - Enable **Sql row version change tracking** configuration key.
 More information: [Add configurations in a finance and operations apps environment](#add-configurations-in-a-finance-and-operations-apps-environment).